TTXiong/Interactive-card-drawing-simulator/README.md

 Remember to change the objectName

 ### Transfer file.ui to file.py
+Use 'cd desktop' to change path to desktop
-Using 'pyuic5 -o fileName.py fileName.ui'
+Use 'pyuic5 -o fileName.py fileName.ui'

 ### Connect functions with buttons
 Make sure the button names appeared in the code are the same as your defined in file.ui